UPPAbaby Cruz vs Vista Stroller Comparison

 In this UPPAbaby Cruz vs Vista comparison, each stroller is rated in seven categories to help you decide between the two.

-The Cruz V2 underwent a significant redesign for the 2020 model.
+The Cruz V2 underwent a significant redesign for 2020.
 Bigger wheels were added, as were a larger seat and canopy.
-If you want more information on how the 2020 Cruz varies from the 2018 model, check out Little Spokes' full review of the UPPAbaby Cruz.
-You can still find the 2018 model for sale at many stores and online retailers, so it's worth knowing the differences if you're considering a Cruz.
+If you want more information on how the 2020 Cruz varies from the 2018 model, check out my full review of the UPPAbaby Cruz.
+You can still find the 2018 model for sale at many stores and online retailers, so it’s worth knowing the differences if you’re considering a Cruz.

 And, if you want more information on the UPPAbaby Vista you can read the full Vista review.
 The changes to the Vista V2 were less dramatic than those on the Cruz model.
 The canopy was redesigned and better shock absorption was added to the frame, along with a few other improvements.